demisang/yii2-image-uploader/README.md

                 // located in the frontend, you can set this param and then getImageSrc() will be return
                 // path to image without subdomain part even in backend part 'backendSubdomain' => 'admin.',
+                // or if backend located by route '/admin/*' 'backendRoute' => '/admin',
             ],
         ],
     ];